SarangPratap/Bankruptcy_Prediction_in-poland/README.md

-# 🇵🇱 Bankruptcy Prediction in Polish Companies: A Machine Learning Approach
+# Bankruptcy Prediction in Polish Companies: A Machine Learning Approach

-This project explores the use of **Machine Learning (ML)** models to predict corporate bankruptcy in Polish companies using real-world financial data[cite: 10].
+This project explores the use of **Machine Learning (ML)** models to predict corporate bankruptcy in Polish companies using real-world financial data.
 The goal is to identify early warning signs of financial distress, enabling banks, investors, and companies to make proactive, informed decisions.

 ---